tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_response.md

 <a href="https://www.dropbox.com/developers/core/docs#disable-token"><img src="{{ "/images/restapicourse/returnvaluedefinitions.png" | prepend: site.baseurl }}" alt="" /></a>

-{{tip}} Notice how the response values are in a monospace font while the descriptions are in a regular font?
+{{tip}} Notice how the response values are in a monospaced font while the descriptions are in a regular font?
 This helps improve the readability. {{end}}

 Other APIs will nest the response definitions to imitate the JSON structure.
 Here's an example from bit.ly's API: